telerik/winforms-docs/forms-and-dialogs/colordialog/working-with-the-radcolordialog.md

 ---
 title: Working with the RadColorDialog
-page_title: Working with the RadColorDialog
+page_title: Working with the RadColorDialog | UI for WinForms Documentation
 description: Working with the RadColorDialog
-slug: forms-and-dialogs-colordialog-working-with-the-radcolordialog
+slug: winforms/forms-and-dialogs/colordialog/working-with-the-radcolordialog
 tags: working,with,the,radcolordialog
 published: True
 position: 2